All Products

 MaxCompute:Resources

-PyODPS supports two types of resources: file resources and table resources.
-Use resources to package Python scripts, JAR files, data files, and table references for MaxCompute jobs such as UDFs and MapReduce tasks.
+PyODPS supports file and table resources.
+Use them to package Python scripts, JAR files, data files, and table references for MaxCompute jobs such as UDFs and MapReduce tasks.

 Quick start